xming13/notes/javascript/array.md

 array.some(`predicate`) returns a boolean whether array contains element that passes the `predicate` function.

-`some` returns `true` as soon as the first element passes the predicate, and skip evaluating the rest of the elements.
+`some` returns `true` as soon as the first element passes the predicate, and skips evaluating the rest of the elements.

 ```
 arr.some(isOdd); // good